fbpx

 My wife Michelle and I met over 20 years ago in Boston.
 We moved to Chapel Hill from the DC area in 2014 with our four kids and have been attending CHBC since 2018.

-An engineer by training, I currently work for IBM as Operations Manager for their North American Real Estate Organization.
+An engineer by training, I currently work for a large IT services company as Operations Director for their Global Real Estate Organization.

 HOW DID YOU BECOME A FOLLOWER OF CHRIST?